Dose of Corid for Chickens To Prevent and Treat Coccidiosis

-If your chickens are suffering from Coccidiosis which is a deadly disease and spreads from a chicken to the whole flock and affect overall health of chickens, even cause death.
+If your chickens are suffering from Coccidiosis, a deadly disease that spreads from a chicken to the whole flock and affects the overall health of chickens, even causing death.

-But no worries there is a quite popular medication called Dose of Corid for Chickens which is almost safe, however, they have few side effects when overdosed.
+But no worries, there is a pretty popular medication called Dose of Corid for Chickens, which is almost safe.
+However, they have a few side effects when overdosed.

-In this article, you will learn all about Corid and everything related to Corid like How fast Corid works, How much Corid chickens need. etc.
+In this article, you will learn about Corid and everything related to it, such as how fast Corid works and how much Corid chickens need.

 Overview Of Corid